 Yungib ni Ruben (Cave of Ruben)

-This cave formation is discovered by one of Masungi Georeserve’s workers, kuya Ruben.
+This cave formation was discovered by one of Masungi Georeserve’s workers, Kuya Ruben.

 After Nanay and Tatay, we headed to Bayawak.
 It is another steep rope course and is named after the largest lizard.
 This feature of Masungi Georeserve is probably one of the activities acrophobes will not enjoy, but overcoming your fear is a fulfilling achievement.

 Liwasan is where the guests can rest.
-Restrooms, tables and chairs are available at this area.
+Restrooms, tables, and chairs are available in this area.

-After the tiring 4 hours trek, they will serve here healthy snacks which are included in the fee.
+After the tiring 4-hour trek, they will serve here healthy snacks, which are included in the fee.
 They will also provide cold towels and the snacks served are honestly the best snack ever!